Runaway ballet star Sergei Polunin vows London return

 Polunin will dance alongside Semyon Velichko, Kristina Shapran and Erika Mikirticheva.
 The production will be led by General Director Vladimir Urin and artistic director Igor Zelensky.

-After Polunin quit the Royal Ballet last year, he told reporters that he found rehearsing “very boring” and wanted to give up ballet by the age of 26 as it was so grueling.
+After Polunin quit the Royal Ballet last year, he told reporters that he found rehearsing “very boring” and wanted to give up ballet by the age of 26 as it was so gruelling.
+(Reporting by Paul Casciato; editing by Mike Collett-White)